sxlijin/sxlijin.github.io/resume.md

   * Designed and implemented a logging system with novel observability and privacy requirements
   * Designed and implemented Jepsen-style testing to validate correctness guarantees

-* [Migration from Datastore to Firestore](https://cloud.google.com/datastore/docs/upgrade-to-firestore): zero downtime, xM RPS, and xxPB of data across 30+ datacenters
+* [Datastore Migration](https://cloud.google.com/datastore/docs/upgrade-to-firestore): zero downtime, xM RPS and xxPB of data over xM customers and 36 datacenters
-  * Designed composite index migration, queue processing migration, progressive rollout, fast rollback, and disk stockout mitigations; implemented transaction log replay and state transitions
+  * Designed composite index migration, queue processing migration, progressive rollout, fast rollback, and disk stockout mitigations; implemented transaction log replay, state transitions, and dark launch process
   * Designed and implemented end-to-end correctness and performance testing

 * Velocity improvements for 60-eng org
   * Proposed and implemented automated rollbacks: got us out of a 3-month release freeze and prevented 5 outages over the next 6 months
-  * Proposed, designed, and built new development and pre-production environments spanning 30+ microservices
+  * Proposed and implemented new development and release environments spanning 30+ microservices

+* Incident response for API proxy rollback affecting every Google Cloud service

 #### Google App Engine Memcache \| Software Engineer \| EngProd TL, Apr 2019 - July 2019

 * Proposed and led execution of test coverage improvement strategy for a new control plane: reduced rollbacks and ensured strong consistency of a distributed cache serving xxM QPS
 * Designed and implemented automated performance regression testing for two critical serving paths
-  * Used to validate Google-wide rollout of AMD CPUs, by proving a 50p latency delta of <10us
+  * Used to validate Google-wide rollout of AMD CPUs, by proving a 50p latency delta of <10µs
   * Implemented on shared Borg (i.e. vulnerable to noisy neighbors) with <12% variance

 #### Miscellaneous \| Sept 2017 - June 2021

-* Incident response for API proxy rollback which affected every Google Cloud service
-* Redesigned the Noogler training on Google-internal storage technologies & ran sessions for 2500 Nooglers
+* Redesigned the Noogler training on Google-internal storage technologies & trained 2500+ Nooglers
 * Landed multiple google3-wide refactorings, each spanning xxK files (e.g. SWIG to CLIF)

 ## Education